graphql/handbooks/docs/locals-program/things-to-consider.md

 ### 7. Do you have slides prepared?

-- The Local initiative will be making slides available, so reach out if you would like a copy of those.
+- The Local initiative [makes slide templates available](./resources#template-slide-deck) for welcome and closing remarks, feely available to use by Locals organizers and speakers if desired.